Betterez/btrz_ex_auth_api/README.md

 Look for the header `X_API_KEY` and verify against a mongodb document resource, saving it into the `conn`.
 ## Pipelines

+### api_key_secured

+This pipeline will check the x-api-key header is sent with a token and load the implemented resource in the `conn`.

+* plug BtrzAuth.Plug.VerifyApiKey
+* plug Guardian.Plug.LoadResource
 ### token_secured

 This pipeline will check the internal token with the configured main and secondary secret keys, then ensure authenticated and load the implemented resource in the `conn`.

+* plug BtrzAuth.Plug.VerifyApiKey
 * plug BtrzAuth.Plug.VerifyHeaderInternal
 * plug Guardian.Plug.EnsureAuthenticated
 * plug Guardian.Plug.LoadResource